dkpro/dkpro-similarity/index.md

 ## Getting Started

-Check out our [Started guide](http://code.google.com/p/dkpro-similarity-asl/wiki/GettingStarted Getting) and our [API documentation](http://dkpro-similarity-asl.googlecode.com/svn/apidocs/index.html).
+Check out our [Getting started guide](/dkpro-similarity/GettingStarted) and our [API documentation]((/dkpro-similarity/ApiDocumentation).
 You may also want to have a closer look at our [ACL 2013 system demonstration paper](http://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/publikationen/2013/ACL_Demo_2013_Dab_CameraReady.pdf) which summarizes the architecture, the available text similarity measures, and the existing experimental setups.

 ## Included Experiments

 #### Word Pair Similarity Experiments

 The project contains a ready-made experiment with the most common evaluation datasets for word pair similarity.
-[Learn more ...
-(FIXME)](point to ASCIIDOC: WordPairSimilarity)
+[Learn more ...](/dkpro-similarity/WordPairSimilarity)

 #### Word Choice Experiments / TOEFL Synonym Questions